aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/formulas/supported-formula-functions/_index.md

 |HEX2OCT|**Engineering**: Converts a hexadecimal number to octal
 |HLOOKUP|**Lookup and reference**: Looks in the top row of an array and returns the value of the indicated cell
 |HOUR|**Date and time**: Converts a serial number to an hour
+|HSTACK|**Lookup and reference**: Appends arrays horizontally and in sequence to return a larger array
 |HYPERLINK|**Lookup and reference**: Creates a shortcut or jump that opens a document stored on a network server, an intranet, or the Internet
 |HYPGEOM.DIST|**Statistical**: Returns the hypergeometric distribution
 |HYPGEOMDIST|**Compatibility**: Returns the hypergeometric distribution